N3VEM/RadioRocketV2/RocketLoRaTelemetry/readme.md

 ### The Code
 See code files in this folder.
 Just be certain to edit things there to be your callsign, and not mine :-)  I'm not a software engineer, so the code is mostly bodged together examples, with my additions - after all, this is just for fun!
 If you think the code sucks, you can either stuff it, or make a pull request :-)

-On first compile of the code, you'll get errors telling you which libraries are missing.
-You can either go find and install those libraries, or copy the library folders to your computer - it has more than you will need for this project, but should have everything you need.